rooseve/WebImageView/README.md

 		http://www.android.com/images/logo.png?t=timestamp

-	are the same image, but will be treated as different web images as with differtnt urls .
+	are the same image, but will be treated as different web images as with differtnt urls.

+	But if you do know how long the image will expired, there's a method:

+		setWebImageExpireInSecs

+	The expire time will be -1 by default, means never expired, and file/memory cache will be used.
+0 means always to fetch the image via network, and no cache used.
+If set to be >0, memory cache will disabled, just file cache works.

 - Image size and ImageView size.